Let me take a wild guess.

 The reality is, a survival saw is an extremely handy tool in your bug-out bag, that can make a big difference.
 But then, you need to pick a reliable product that can get the job done.

-So we have sifted through the best products on the market, tested them out, and spoken to some of the experts to pick the best survival saw.
+So we have sifted through the best products on Amazon, tested them out, and spoken to some of the experts to pick the best survival saw.

-This folding saw from Corona is our top choice.
+The Corona razor tooth folding hand saw is our top choice.
 To start with, it has impulse-hardened teeth that are highly durable.
 Beyond that, there are 3-sided razor teeth that result in smooth cutting.
 What we liked is the curvature of the blade.
 That allows you to have more control over the cut.

 Now, the saw comes in three sizes depending on the blade size.
 These are 7, 8, and 10 inches.